furusiyya/pakhoneynet/docs/members.md

 # Members

-Information about our chapter's membership and how to get involved.
+Information about our chapter's members and how to get involved.

 ## Current Members